The Dreaded 404 Error Messages

 Ugh!
-You’re surfing the web and finally find a search result that looks like it has exactly what you need.
+You’re surfing the web and finally find a link that looks like it has exactly what you need.
 You click on it only to receive the dreaded “404: Not found” error message.

 We all hate that, right?
 So it’s easy to understand how frustrating this can be for visitors who want to interact with your website and get an error message instead.